Google-Developers-Sohag/Flutter/dart_1_tasks.md

 3- compare by 1 and '1' in if else statement

-4- do the example of dynamic and object that tells the difference between them
+4- do the example of dynamic and object data types that tells the difference between them

-5- print from 1 to 100 by loop _note: 100 is included_
+5- print from 1 to 100 by for loop once and while loop in another, _note: 100 is included_
 <hr/>

 ### Medium Task

-1- add Subtract functional button _so called horizontal_rule_ in this Flutter code [task(1).txt](https://github.com/Google-Developers-Sohag/Flutter-Tasks/files/8037828/task.1.txt)
+1- add a Subtract functional button _so called horizontal_rule_ in this Flutter code [task(1).txt](https://github.com/Google-Developers-Sohag/Flutter-Tasks/files/8037828/task.1.txt)

 to get the result like that :